jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Income < $30,000/year	76%
 ```

-This all changed with the smartphone.
+Digital therapeutics are delivered to patients on their smartphones and this is key to their accessibility and availability.

 Today, 85% of adults in the U.S. own smartphones.
 And ownership is already relatively high and increasing even for people from vulnerable groups.

 Most of us now carry these pocket-sized, powerful computers with us everywhere we go.

-And its this widespread use of smartphones that has powered the first wave of digital therapeutics that can now provide us support
+And its this widespread use of smartphones that allows digital therapeutics to provide support
 * 24 hours a day,
 * 7 days a week,
 * every day of the year,